Romulo-Moraes/rclock/README.md

 ```

 ## Leaving the pomodoro mode
-Differently from the normal clock, you can't leave the pomodoro by just hitting enter on your keyboard.
+Unlike the normal clock mode, you can't exit the pomodoro session by simply pressing Enter once.

-With the goal of avoid leaving the pomodoro session by accident and yet, keeping the practicality of a menuless approach, you must hit enter 3 times in a interval of `350` milliseconds.
-This should close the application and return the terminal to its default configuration.
+To prevent accidentally leaving the session while maintaining the practicality of a menuless design, you need to press Enter three times within 350 milliseconds.
+This will close the application and restore the terminal to its default configuration.

 <br/>